hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DirectorySpyFrame.rst

 .. image:: images/dir_spy/corrections.png
     :align: left

 The *Directory spy frame* allows to mask the images with the global detector mask, toggled by changing the corresponding Parameter value.

 .. image:: images/dir_spy/bg_corr.png
     :align: right

 In addition, a generic background image can be subtracted from all images.
 If this option is selected, the widget to select the filename is shown.
 If an hdf5 file was selected, the widgets for the selection of dataset and frame number are shown as well, see image on the right.

 Running the App
 ---------------

 .. image:: images/dir_spy/running.png
     :align: left

 Running the :py:class:`DirectorySpyApp <pydidas.apps.DirectorySpyApp>` in this
 frame will automatically display the latest update in the presentation widget on the right.

-A single directory scan can be performed by using the *Show latest image* button.
+A single directory scan can be performed by using the :py:data:`Show latest image` button.
 This will also trigger a guaranteed update of the display widget.

-A continuous process can be started by using the *Start scanning* button.
-This process will run until the pydidas UI is stopped or the *Stop scanning* button has been pressed.
+A continuous process can be started by using the :py:data:`Start scanning` button.
+This process will run until the pydidas UI is stopped or the :py:data:`Stop scanning` button has been pressed.
 Updates to the display widget will be send based on the frequency set in the global settings.

 .. note::
     If a pattern has been selected, the app will perform a single scan of the whole directory upon starting to determine the latest image.
 To minimize file system access, it will then only look for the next consecutive file (and consequently, it will block if files are missing).
 To skip missing